By bus

 South Wales

-Cardiff Bus operate an open top bus between Cardiff city centre, Cardiff Bay and Penarth Pier daily during June and early September, and then on weekends in September.
+Cardiff Bus operate an open top bus between Cardiff city centre and Cardiff Bay, daily from Mid June until the end of August.
+The open top bus continues to run for some weekends in September.
 The frequency on the Baycar service (route 6) between the city centre and Cardiff Bay is also increased during the summer.

 open top bus outside building with gold roof.